Vietnam.vn - Nền tảng quảng bá Việt Nam

 8.webp

 She said that before, her long, shiny hair was her pride, attracting many admiring glances.
-However, after the fateful surgery, she shaved her hair.
+However, after the fateful surgery, she shaved it off.
 Becoming a war invalid, she had to face not only physical pain but also mental burdens, causing her health to falter at times.

-However, her warrior spirit did not allow her to give up.
-The base saw her determination to fight and sent her to attend a military training class, where she learned politics and practiced her shooting skills.
+However, her bravery as a soldier did not allow her to give up.
+The base saw her determination to fight and immediately sent her to attend a military training class, where she learned politics and practiced her shooting skills.
 In 1973, she became the Captain of the Cu Chi Women's Guerrilla Team, continuing the tradition of her predecessors.

 9.webp